arbor-sim/arbor/doc/tutorial/single_cell_allen.rst

 Step **(8)** assigns the regional mechanisms.

-Now that the electrodynamics are all set up, let's move on to the experimental setup.
+Now that the electro-physiology is all set up, let's move on to the experimental setup.

 Step **(9)** configures the :class:`stimulus <arbor.iclamp>` of 150 nA for a duration of 1 s, starting after 200 ms
 of the start of the simulation.
 We'll also install a :class:`arbor.spike_detector` that triggers at -40 mV.
 (The